 I'll start with the new mode in the game which is "Back Off Barbarian".
 This is essentially a button pressing escape game which has you play as a board game character on the run from other board pieces.
 Selecting the corresponding button in the area around you moves the character into that place.
 These modes run for about a minute or two since the continually spawning enemies eventually overwhelm your movements which are tense.
 I didn't care too much for this mode and probably won't touch it again since I got the achievement for it.
 It's good to welcome new modes, just didn't find this particularly interesting at all.
 Next up is the arena area which everyone competes in, if playing by yourself you take on waves though if with others everyone brawls it out.
 I did not expect it at all when I was in a party of much higher leveled players, they destroyed me.

 By the end of my adventures while castle crashing I had thoroughly enjoyed my time and realized I'd been missing a great game.
 The remastered version brings cleaner graphics, a new mode and your old characters.
 For new players this may be overwhelming to start, but it'll turn into a great game once you play it for a bit.
 There's great depth behind what seems like a classic 2D brawler.

-Review Done on Castle Crashers Remastered for Xbox One
+Castle Crashers Remastered Review on Xbox One

 Review Code Provided by The Behemoth